 Flights to Belize: I’d recommend searching through eDreams.net.
 They scan tons of different travel discount sites and feature special flight deals.
 Fly into Belize City, and catch a water taxi over to the island.
 Once on the island, no cars allowed!
 You can use one of the many golf cart taxis to get to your destination if you need.
 The island is so tiny though, that it’s very walkable.

 Where to Stay in Caye Caulker, Belize: For the best value on the island, check out Caye Caulker Beach Hotel, which is literally one minute from the beach.
 Another top pick in Caye Caulker are the Seaside Villas where every unit has a balcony with ocean views.
 For the backpacking crowd, check out Go Slow Hostel…great vibes and you’re right by the Lazy Lizard!
-I personally opted to stay at an Airbnb.
+I personally opted to stay at a local rental.
 (Use my link for savings on your first stay!) since I was with a group of friends.
 We found one with a pool, so it ended up being our best option.

 Other Belize Resources: For a magical trip to the waterfalls and caves of Belize, check out my guide to San Ignacio, Belize!